If you have not already secured transplants for the 2014

 to provide them to you.
 Anyway you go, expect to invest more time getting transplants

-to infest good ground with this potentially permanent disease.By Jeff Owen, Area Christmas Tree Extension Specialist, NC State University
+this year.By Jeff Owen, Area Christmas Tree Extension Specialist, NC State University

 No comments: